Having a forest of facial hair can be irritating, especially if you aren’t the type to have perfect skin after shaving.

 Is shaving cream or gel better?

-Gel, on the other hand, is quick and easy but can’t be easily manipulated into a consistency that you’d prefer.
+On the other hand, Gel is quick and easy but can’t be easily manipulated into a consistency that you’d prefer.

 A Final Word from The Trending Man

 Getting a shaving cream or gel is all about preference.
 Before you find something that you might enjoy using, try to figure out if you have sensitive skin first.